 More than just a mere subject, food as an art form became irrevocably intertwined with humanity.

-Food drawings have also been found inside pyramids, burial walls and chambers to portray what’s waiting for the deceased in the afterlife, believed that, through magic, it will nourish the dead.
-Paintings during the Renaissance also showed human features composed of fruits, vegetables and flowers such as that of Roman emperor Rudolph II by Giuseppe Arcimboldo.
-Arcimboldo’s masterpiece became an association with Vertumnus, the Roman god for seasons and growth.
+Food drawings have also been found inside pyramids, burial walls, and chambers to portray what’s waiting for the deceased in the afterlife, believed that, through magic, it will nourish the dead.
+Paintings during the Renaissance also showed human features composed of fruits, vegetables, and flowers such as that of Roman emperor Rudolph II by Giuseppe Arcimboldo.
+Arcimboldo’s masterpiece became associated with Vertumnus, the Roman god for seasons and growth.